FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/efficient_udfs_with_pyspark.md

 Nowadays, Spark surely is one of the most prevalent technologies in the fields of data science and big data.
 Luckily, even though it's built on a Java Stack it comes with Python bindings also known as [PySpark][] whose API was heavily influenced by [Pandas][].
 With respect to the functionality modern PySpark has about the same functionality as Pandas when it comes to typical ETL and data wrangling, e.g. groupby, aggregations and so on.
 As a general rule of thumb, one should consider an alternative to Pandas whenever the data set has more than 10,000,000 rows which, depending on the number of columns and data types, translates to about 5-10 GB of memory usage.
 At that point PySpark might be an option for you that does the job but of course there are others like for instance [Dask][] which won't be addressed in this post.

 If you are new to Spark one important thing to note is that Spark has two remarkable features besides its programmatic data wrangling capabilities.
-One is that Spark comes with SQL as an alternative way of defining queries and the other is [Spark.ml][] for machine learning.
-Both topics are beyond the scope of this post but should be considered if you are considering PySpark as an alternative to Pandas and Scikit-Learn for larger data sets.
+One is that Spark comes with SQL as an alternative way of defining queries and the other is [Spark MLlib][] for machine learning.
+Both topics are beyond the scope of this post but should be considered if you are considering PySpark as an alternative to Pandas and scikit-learn for larger data sets.

 But enough praise for PySpark, there are still some ugly sides as well as rough edges to it and we want to address some of them here, of course, in a constructive way.
 You might have heard the rumours that PySpark is so much slower compared to Spark with Scala and as it is often the case with rumours, there is a tiny bit of truth to it.
 But before we start, a deeper understanding of how PySpark does its magic is needed.